Ramsnes/ca-html-css/README.md

 ### Installing

-This is where you list how to get the project started.
-It typically just includes telling a person to clone the repo and then to install the dependencies e.g.
+How to get started with the project:

 1. Clone the repo: